Wikivoyage: Information structure

 The information is built up in a more structured way than usual for encyclopaedias.
 Articles belonging to a topic are grouped by the categories known from the Mediawiki software as well as through the so-called bread crumb trails which show the geographical connection between the articles.

 In the German-language version, different name spaces are used to separate different topics.
 The main name space contains travel destinations within their geographical hierarchy.
 Two other important name spaces are reserved for travel topics and travel news, with the intent to allow a tight interconnection between travel destinations and topics.

 The content design is decided by consensus of the community of authors.

 Languages

 At the time of transfer to WMF, Wikivoyage was available in German, Italian, English, French, Dutch, Russian, and Swedish language versions.
 The Russian-language project is named Викигид (which translates roughly as "wiki guide").
 In January 2013, Portuguese and Spanish versions were created, followed in March by Polish and Romanian, in April by Hebrew and Ukrainian, in May by Greek, and in August by Vietnamese.
 The Chinese version started in January 2014 and Persian in October.
 The Finnish version launched in November 2016, Hindi in September 2017, and Bengali and Pashto in June 2018.
-A Japanese version began in August 2020, a Turkish one in 2021, and a Shan one in March 2022.
+A Japanese version began in August 2020, a Turkish one in 2021, a Shan one in March 2022, and an Indonesian one in December 2024.